 It may appear odd at first, but Number.NaN just stands for "Not a Number", and it simply signals that the game isn't finished yet (later, you'll set the value of winner to be the number of the player who won the game).

-You may have noticed that one of the exported global variables you copied over into index-script.ts was a 2D number array called model.
+You may have noticed that one of the exported global variables in index-script.ts is a 2D number array called model.
 This model is a way of representing the number of stones in each bucket for each of the two rows of the board.

 This is how we'll represent a mancala board in our code.
 The changes you make to the model throughout the assignment will mimic how an actual game of mancala would progress.
 Another variable, named player, will track whose turn it is at various points in the game.